Glean important information from your data

-- Coherent interrelations must be created – and naturally, this can only be done in a higher-level component that has access to the different data sources (or that actually stores the data itself).
+- Coherent interrelations must be established.
+Naturally, this can only be done in a higher-level component that has access to the different data sources or that actually stores the data itself.

-- Data needs to be evaluated quickly and directly in the local setting.
+- Data needs to be analyzed quickly and directly in the local setting.
 The best way to do this is close to where the data is generated.
 So near the sensors.